 To resolve this issue, set the

 multicast_routersystem knob value to

-2. For more information, read the CentOS-virt mailing list thread.
+2. For more information, read this CentOS-virt mailing list thread.

 Linux Containers — cPanel & WHM requires additional configuration to run inside a Linux Container.
 For more information, read our Linux Containers documentation.

 Microsoft Server® 2008 Hyper-V, Microsoft Server 2012 Hyper-V — cPanel only supports the drivers and configurations that Microsoft® provides.

 Oracle VM VirtualBox, VirtualBox OSE — No additional restrictions.

 SmartOS — cPanel & WHM detects this virtual environment and reports as functional, but we do not officially support it.